Suhesh-Kasti/Google-Cybersecurity-Certificate/Glossary/Week 3.md

 **Confidentiality, integrity, availability (CIA) triad:** A model that helps inform how organizations consider risk when setting up systems and security policies

+**Compliance** is the process of adhering to internal standards and external regulations.
+The more aligned an organization is with compliance, the lower the risk.

 **Hacktivist:** A person who uses hacking to achieve a political goal

 **Health Insurance Portability and Accountability Act (HIPAA):** A U.S. federal law established to protect patients' health information